syncwavedev/syncwave/README.md

 ## License

-SyncWave is open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Syncwave is open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](./LICENSE).

 ## Acknowledgements